bcabalic/UCB-MOD5/README.md

 1. Males<br>
 2. Singles<br>
 3. Coffee coupons (will also attract customers that have been to a CoffeeHouse 1-8 times!)<br>

+<h3>4.
+IN INCLEMENT WEATHER ACCEPTANCE RATE IS HIGHER CUSTOMER IS WITH FRIEND OR PARTNER</h3>
+- Most noteably, in snowy weather with Friends, there is a 76% acceptance rate!
+- The average rate of acceptance is lower in inclement weather (snow and rain) if customer is alone or with kids, when compared to someone traveling with a friend or partner

 <h1>Summary</h1>